Trump's Brexit-style win is bad news for Britain

 There will be people in Britain today who voted to leave the EU and who will now feel vindicated by Trump's victory.

 But in the long-term, what does a President Trump mean for Britain and its special relationship with the US?

-In recent years, that special relationship has been tough: Barack Obama made his opposite number David Cameron work hard at it, with the President making clear to Britain that it could not be taken for granted by symbolically moving a bust of Winston Churchill out of the Oval Office shortly after he entered the White House.
+In recent years, that special relationship has been tough: Barack Obama made his opposite number David Cameron work hard at it, with the President making clear to Britain that it could not be taken for granted by symbolically moving a bust of Winston Churchill out of the Oval Office

 In the last year, that hard work had paid off: Obama threw his weight behind Cameron's campaign for Britain to stay in the EU, warning that Brexit would mean Britain would be "back of the queue" in any trade talks with the US.

 Now that Trump is president-elect, that warning is no longer relevant as Britain suddenly looks set to be pushed closer to the front of the queue.
-Trump, who is opposed to TTIP -- the Transatlantic Trade and Investment Partnership with the EU -- has said he is interested in an independent trade deal with the UK as it finds its feet outside Europe.
+Trump, who is opposed to TTIP -- the Transatlantic Trade and Investment Partnership with the EU

+-- has said he is interested in an independent trade deal with the UK as it finds its feet outside Europe.

 Yet this post-Brexit life raft does not mean that Trump's victory is good news for Britain.
 Theresa May's government faces a huge diplomatic challenge with the new president.
 Britain is charting unpredictable waters outside Europe, with its future still undecided.
 Having an unpredictable president to deal with -- rather than Hillary Clinton, who had strong links to Britain's political establishment -- is going to make the special relationship incredibly hard to nurture.